surgiie/blade-cli/README.md

 ```

 ### Use
-Lets work through example, given this file exists in your current directory (person.yml):
+Lets work through an example, given this file exists in your current directory (person.yml):

 ```yaml
 name: {{ $name }}